annelledejager/blog/_life/3_iceland.markdown

 - Portable toilets available at allocated stops.
 Clean with toilet paper and hand sanitizer.
 - Some landmarks require walking, hiking or climbing to reach.
 Wear appropriate clothes - hiking shoes, rain jacket etc.
 - Allow ±1 hour per stop
-- Entrence to landmarks are free except Kerið ±8 Euro
+- Entrance to landmarks are free except Kerið ±8 Euro
 - Icelanders don't eat horse.
 They are used for companionship and exporting.

 #### Tips